-When you complete an application for Social Security disability benefits you submitting information to the federal government and swearing under the penalty of perjury that the information you provide is true.
-That is only part of the reason why having a lawyer help you from the very beginning can be helpful.
+When you complete an application for Social Security disability benefits you are submitting information to the federal government and swearing under the penalty of perjury that the information you provide is true.
+That is only part of the reason why having a law firm help you from the very beginning can be helpful.

 With an experienced firm they will sit down and complete the applications with you.
 This way we can help understand the complicated questions.
 Many firms tell clients to fill out their applications and call back once they are denied.

 We work together from day one and review everything before it is submitted to Social Security meaning you are giving yourself the best chances from the very beginning.